Srinivasan3009/Number-plate-detection/README.md

 ### License

-This project is licensed under the MIT License.
+This project is intended for educational use under the Naan Mudhalvan initiative and is not for commercial deployment.